-A number of organisations in New Zealand make grants or award scholarships to disabled children, young people and adults.
-You could apply for help to pay for things like equipment, education and activities that increase your independence.
+Many organisations in New Zealand make grants or award scholarships to disabled children, young people, and adults.
+You could apply for help to pay for things like equipment, education, and activities that increase your independence.

 Organisations usually accept applications at certain times during the year.
 These are called funding rounds.